GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 ## Backup and rollback

 ### Backup
-The optional backup functionality (`backup_instances` step) moves the original instances to a backup subnet you specify in the `BACKUP_SUBNET` variable.
+The optional backup functionality (`backup_instances` step) does the following:
+1. It moves the original instances to a backup subnet you specify in the `BACKUP_SUBNET` variable.
 You have to create a subnet for this manually since you need to specify a CIDR block that will work for you.
 This subnet has to be in the same region as the source subnet!
+2. Renames the instances: adds a '0' symbol at the end of each instance's name.
+This is done so that you can still migrate your original instances with the same names.
+Please make sure that your instances' names are not too long and one more symbol can be added!
+This is not being checked in the script.

 For usage see the examples below.

 **Notes**:
 1. Current limitations:
     - work only within one project
-    - works only within one zone
+    - takes into account only one zone (no variables ZONE_2 and so on)
     - only one internal IP of the instances is taken into account
     - instances should only have one nic
 2. In order to work the function needs a "fingerprint" - a unique identifier of the network interface of an instance.
 This is collected during the `prepare_inventory` step.
 The `backup_instances` step checks for those fingerprints and aborts if any are not found.